 Should you fall victim to a fatal workplace injury, your surviving family members could be entitled to benefits as follows:

 Although there is no legal requirement for you to hire an attorney, it is strongly recommended that you do so.
-Despite your employer being obliged to offer benefits following a workplace injury, it is highly likely that you will receive less than you are entitled to.
+Despite your employer is obliged to offer benefits following a workplace injury, it is highly likely that you will receive less than you are entitled to.
 Similarly, if you have already had a worker’s compensation claim rejected by your employer or their insurers, hiring a Santa Clarita attorney could secure you the benefits you are entitled to.